BendyLand/BendyLand/README.md

  - Square-1 > Puppet Cube v2 > Ghost Cube > Tony Fisher's Golden Cube.
    - This list goes roughly in order of how much trouble the puzzle gives *me*, isolated by each row.
      - This means it is not necessarily in order from strictly easiest to strictly hardest.
-   - The whole thing takes me around an hour to solve; sometimes a bit shorter if I get lucky and sometimes a bit longer if I get weird jumbling cases in the later puzzles.
+   - The whole thing takes me around an hour to solve; sometimes a bit shorter if I get lucky, and sometimes a bit longer if I get weird jumbling cases in the later puzzles.
    - Somehow, this is fun to me.

 🎓 Tech people that I'm inspired by: